 The acquiring bank, or merchant acquirer, is the financial institution that issues the merchant account for accepting credit and debit cards.
 The acquirer receives payments from the issuer through the payment processor.
 Batch transactions are credited to the merchant account by the acquirer.

 A merchant account is a commercial bank account that allows a business to accept and process electronic payment card transactions.
 The merchant account is the bank account on which the issuer’s money, on behalf of the cardholder, is deposited to pay for batches of credit card transactions of the merchant’s customers within one to three days after a sales transaction.

 The card processor sends the transaction details to your merchant account when a customer swipes their credit or debit card to pay for a transaction.
 Your merchant account provider then confirms that sufficient funds are available from the customer’s card issuer.
 Once funds are approved, your merchant account provider advances your company the funds for that transaction.

 The issuer, or issuing bank, is the bank that delivers the credit card to customers to pay for purchases.
 Through a payment processor, this issuing bank pays the acquirer responsible for paying the merchant for the credit card transactions.
 The issuer then receives the funds from the cardholder, who pays the credit card statement.
 The issuer is often the same as the customer’s bank.

-A payment gateway is a fast and secure method of transferring payment data online.
+A payment gateway differs from a processor in that it is a fast and secure method for transferring payment data online.
 A payment gateway includes a point of sale (POS) card reader and online portal software technology for eCommerce transactions.
 It authorizes and enables payments from a customer to a merchant or vendor.